 If you qualified for an SAT fee waiver, you likely also qualify for four application fee waivers to over 2,000 participating schools.
 Be sure to take advantage of this opportunity if you qualify and ask your school counselor for more details.

 Hotel charges often go beyond the room itself to include a few extra, slightly hidden fees.
-When you check in be sure to ask for an itemize list of fees.
+When you check in be sure to ask for an itemized list of fees.
 If any of the fees are associated with services that you don’t plan to use, ask to have those fees removed.
 As with any fee, it’s always worth your time to at least ask.

 What did we miss?
 Are there any fees you always asked to have waived?